 - Two ad groups

-- Three ads for each ad group and their respective CTR
+- Three ads for each ad group and their respective CTRs

 Figure 2.
 Dynamic Scoring Model (deltamethod Academy, 2013)

-In order to assess each ad´s performance, it makes sense to calculate the average CTR for every Ad Group and for the whole campaign.
+To assess each ad’s performance, it makes sense to calculate the average CTR for every Ad Group and for the campaign as a whole.
 Then we can compare each ad’s performance to the averages, and evaluate it.
-In the following example, the focus is on the ads 1, 2 and 4.
+In the following example, the focus is on ads 1, 2, and 4.